PatBall1/detectree2/docs/source/tutorial.rst

            └── test                                (test data folder)

-1. Training a model
+2. Training a model
 -------------------

-Resigister the training data.
-It is possiblet to set a validationfold for model evaluation
+Register the training data.
+It is possible to set a validation fold for model evaluation

 .. code-block:: python